 SLC Media Guide

-The Salt Lake City Department of Airports’ procedure is to facilitate the needs of the news media and its coverage of events on Airport property when possible.
+The procedure for the Salt Lake City Department of Airport (SLCDA) is to facilitate the needs of the news media and its coverage of events on Airport property when possible.
 However, the responsibility of safeguarding lives and property takes precedence in all situations.
-The Dept. of Airports is also responsible for preserving incident sites for investigation and preventing evidence from being destroyed or disturbed.
+SLCDA is also responsible for preserving incident sites for investigation and preventing evidence from being destroyed or disturbed.

-The Dept. of Airports can only provide information within its jurisdiction as the Airport operator and will only respond when the actions or property of the Dept. of Airports is involved.
-This includes the Airport Police and Fire Departments.
-All inquiries for these areas should be directed to the Dept. of Airports’ Public Relations Director.
+SLCDA can only provide information within its jurisdiction as the Airport operator and will only respond when the actions or property of SLCDA are involved.
+This includes the Airport Police Bureau and Fire Department.
+All inquiries for these areas should be directed to the SLCDA Communication and Marketing Director.

 The media should direct requests for specific information to the airline, company or agency involved.
-The Dept. of Airports does not represent the airlines, government agencies (FAA, TSA, FBI, etc.) or private companies.
+SLCDA does not represent the airlines, government agencies (CPB, FAA, FBI, TSA) or private companies.
 In the case of a major aircraft accident, information will be distributed by the National Transportation Safety Board (NTSB) and/or the Federal Aviation Administration (FAA).

-The passenger manifest (a list of passenger names and crew members on an aircraft) is released by the airline, not an airport.
-Initial confirmation of any deaths resulting in the crash of a plane is made by the coroner, medical examiner, or a designated law enforcement agency.
+The passenger manifest (a list of passenger names and crewmembers on an aircraft) is released by the airline, not the Airport.
+Initial confirmation of any deaths resulting in the crash of a plane is made by the coroner, medical examiner or a designated law enforcement agency.
 Information will not be released until there is confirmation that family members have been notified.

 The FAA is responsible for air traffic control.
 Inquiries about aircraft operations or delays in the air traffic system should be directed to the regional public affairs office.
 The FAA reports aircraft delay information at: www.fly.faa.gov.
-Real-time flight information is also available on the airport website, under Arrivals and Departures.
+Real-time flight information is also available on the airport website, under the Arrivals and Departures tab.